-ENGL 2500 and 2510: Writing Lab Practicum I and II Credits: 3 3 Offered: Fall S Fall Semester Goal Areas: 1 1 Prerequisites: ENGI ENGL 1100 and Instructor Consent Delivery Method: Classi Classroom Course Description: In-class instruction on writing-center specific theoretical and practical applications and supervised field experience by consulting in the writing lab.
-Course Learning Outcome #1 Develop an understanding of the epistemological, theoretical, and practical foundations of writing.
-Course Learning Outcome #2 Be exposed to the foundational literature in writing center theory and practice, as well as supporting research and scholarship in disciplines that enable writing center work.
-Course Learning Outcome #3 Be able to function effectively as a writing consultant in the college's writing lab.
-Course Learning Outcome #4 Strengthen your own writing skills through practice, reflective learning, and dialectical and dialogical exchange.
+ENGL 2500 and 2510: Writing Lab Practicum I and II Credits: 3 Offered: Fall Semester Goal Areas: 1 Prerequisites: ENGL 1100 and Instructor Consent Delivery Method: Classroom Course Description: In-class instruction on writing-center specific theoretical and practical applications and supervised field experience by consulting in the writing lab.
+Course Learning Outcome #1 Students will develop an understanding of the epistemological, theoretical, and practical foundations of writing.
+Course Learning Outcome #2 Students will be exposed to the foundational literature in writing center theory and practice, as well as supporting research and scholarship in disciplines that enable writing center work.
+Course Learning Outcome #3 Students will be able to function effectively as a writing consultant in the college's writing lab.
+Course Learning Outcome #4 Students will strengthen your own writing skills through practice, reflective learning, and dialectical and dialogical exchange.

 ENGL 2600: American Literature: The Industrial Revolution

 Credits: 3

 Offered: Fall Semester

-Goal Areas: 1
+Goal Areas: 1 or 6

-Prerequisites: ENGL 1100 and Instructor Consent
+Prerequisites: ENGL 1100

-Delivery Method: Classroom
+Delivery Method: Classroom, Hybrid, Online